cutecycle/furi.js/README.md

-# okuri.js
+# furi.js
-(test) takes a list of sentences in with kanji and places the sentence with okurigana nearby.
+(test) takes a list of sentences in with kanji and places the sentence with hiragana nearby.

 requires:
 - npm: kuroshiro